nanojsx/nano/README.md

   All of this in only ~1KB
   _(Well, the core module is only about ~1KB)_

+- **CustomElements mode**
+  You can define your component written with Nano JSX as web-components with `defineAsCustomElements`.
+This enables you to develop very light web components.

 ## Documentation

 Checkout the [website](http://nanojsx.io/) to find out more!